 The trophoblast after implantation begins secreting the protein β-HCG, βeta human chorionic gonadotropin.
 All pregnancy tests – home urine and hospital serum pregnancy tests – detect this protein at varying degrees of sensitivity.
 A serum pregnancy test may detect pregnancy after implantation occurs, as early as 7-10 days after conception, and almost certainly within two weeks of conception, or 4 weeks of gestational age.
 In other words, a pregnancy test is generally positive by the time the mother misses her period.
 Once implantation occurs, β-HCG doubles every 1.4 to 2.0 days for the first trimester of pregnancy.

 The ultrasound has become an invaluable tool in assessing life in the womb.
 The earliest definitive finding on ultrasound is the gestational sac, which may be detected from 4-6 weeks of gestation.
-The heartbeat may be detected on ultrasound as early as 6 weeks of gestation!
-The baby's heartbeat may be heard with a stethoscope by 16 to 19 weeks of gestation.
+The heartbeat may be detected on doppler ultrasound as early as six weeks of gestation!
+The baby’s heartbeat may be heard with a stethoscope by 16 to 19 weeks of gestation.
 The normal fetal heart rate ranges from 120 to 160 beats per minute.

-A fully-formed baby can readily be seen on ultrasound by the first trimester of pregnancy.
+A fully-formed baby can readily be seen on ultrasound by the first trimester of pregnancy!

 The human being takes 38 weeks (266 days) to develop in the womb from conception to birth, and the Gestational Age is given as 40 weeks (280 days) or 10 lunar months (each lunar month being 28 days), or roughly 9 calendar months and 7 days.
 This time is divided into the three trimesters of pregnancy lasting 3 months each.
 The expected Due Date for delivery, or EDC (Estimated Date of Confinement), is calculated by adding 7 days to the first day of the last menstrual period and then adding 9 months.
-For example, if the pregnant patient's first day of her last menstrual period was March 1, then her due date is December 8.
+For example, if the pregnant patient’s first day of her last menstrual period is March 1, then her due date is December 8.

 Parturition is the birth process of the baby.
 Labor begins with involuntary uterine contractions that first result in effacement and dilation of the cervix, and then, in conjunction with voluntary bearing-down of the mother, the progress of the baby down the birth canal.
 Crowning is the presentation of the baby’s head at the introitus or vaginal opening.
 Delivery occurs with the complete birth of the baby!

-Five essential factors influence the process of labor: the baby or the passenger, the size of the birth canal, or "passageway," the "power" or strength, frequency, and duration of uterine contractions, the position of the placenta, and the psychologic state of the mother.
+Five essential factors influence the process of labor: the baby or the passenger, the size of the birth canal or “passageway,” the “power” or strength, frequency, and duration of uterine contractions, the position of the placenta, and the psychologic state of the mother.